ReturnInfinity/BareMetal-OS-legacy/docs/BareMetal OS - API.md

 ## File ##

+	b_file_open
+Open a file

+	b_file_close
+Close a file

 	b_file_read
-Read a file from disk into memory
+Read a number of bytes from a file to memory

 	b_file_write
-Write a file from memory to disk
+Write a number of bytes from memory to a file

+	b_file_seek
+Seek to a specific part of a file

 	b_file_create
 Create a file on disk